legion-labs/legion/apps/src-ctl-cli/doc/Design.md

 - **Forces serialization of commit commands**
   * even when two consecutive commits don't have overlapping changes
   * because all commits refer to a complete tree hierarchy
+- **Current implementation forces commit from latest**
+  * because tree is computed on client

 ---
 # Data: local workspace